Non-urgent advice: COVID-19 Notice

-All appointments can be booked by telephoning the practice..
+All appointments can be booked by telephoning the practice.

 We have a facility to remind you about appointments you have booked with us by sending a text message to your mobile phone.
 To benefit from this facility please ensure your mobile telephone number is up to date.
 If you do not wish to receive text reminders please inform the reception staff.

 If you are unable to attend your appointment, please cancel as soon as possible so we can offer your time to another patient.

-You can cancel your appointment by replying to your text reminder, by phone, in person or online.
+Please ensure that you arrive to your appointment in time.
 If you are more than 10 minutes late for an appointment you may be requested to re-book for an alternative date/time.

 Occasionally the doctor may be called away on an emergency visit during surgery.
 This will likely cause delays and we ask you to please be patient with us if this does occur.